icmconsulting/confijulate/README.md

 ```

 If the value being returned is a map, then the map (and any map values in the map) will be merged down the heirarchy.

+The first time get-cfg is called, it will initialise a heirachy of configuration maps.

 ## Command line/System/Environment overrides